 The Certificate in Project Management coursework will be taught by accomplished College of Charleston faculty and practitioners, all of whom hold extensive industry and scholastic experience.

-While not intended to prepare students for the Project Management Institute (PMI) Project Management Professional (PMP) certification exam, this curriculum will provide a baseline to help students successfully pursue this highly-sought-after credential.
+This curriculum will provide the baseline knowledge to help students successfully pursue the highly-sought-after Project Management Institute (PMI) Project Management Professional (PMP) certification.
 Students will gain the analytical framework, strategic planning skills, and managerial insight necessary to become effective project managers.

 1) Complete the application.